JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 ## Diary Entry - Week of 25th September - 1st October 2023

-Met with my supervisor for initial meeting.
+Met with supervisor for initial meeting.
 Discussed potential extensions to the original project specifications and in general what the project entails.
 Refocused and refined the project plan, emphasising deterministic RSA hash-and-sign schemes, especially PKCS#1 v1.5.
 Made structural changes to the introduction and abstract, enhancing clarity.
 Set up the Maven project directory on GitLab